BBC pays ‘substantial sum’ to Diana aide over 1995 interview | Malay Mail

-LONDON, March 17 — The BBC said today it has paid a “substantial sum” and apologised to Princess Diana’s former private secretary over a bombshell 1995 interview found to have been obtained using deception.
+LONDON, March 21 — The BBC said on Thursday it has paid a “substantial sum” and apologised to Princess Diana’s former private secretary over a bombshell 1995 interview found to have been obtained using deception.

 An independent report by senior judge John Dyson last year concluded interviewer Martin Bashir tricked Diana’s brother into helping to arrange the interview, in which she spoke candidly about her troubled marriage to Prince Charles.